 A good way to decide whether to use visual elements or not is to take a look at example CVs in your industry or role.
 If it looks like the standard for your industry is to submit a black and white CV, then we would recommend creating a more ‘traditional’ CV.

 If it looks like your industry is accustomed to receiving CVs with visual elements, there are a few ways you can do this.
-You could include a block of colour down one side, at the top or along the bottom of your CV.
-You could also make your heading and subheadings a different colour to the rest of the text.
-If you are feeling really creative, include icons next to your subheadings, for example a briefcase next to “Employment history” and a graduation cap or pile of books next to “Education”.
+You could include a block of colour somewhere, or make your heading and subheadings a different colour to the rest of the text.

-When it comes to visual elements, it’s a good idea to follow the “less is more rule” and only use colour and graphics sparingly.
-If your CV becomes cluttered with colour and images, this will likely be distracting for the person reading it.
-Visuals should enhance the overall appearance and format of the CV, making it easier to read.
+When it comes to visual elements, it’s a good idea to follow the “less is more” rule and only use colour and graphics sparingly.
+Visuals should enhance the overall appearance and format of the CV, making it easier to read, rather than distract the person reading it.

 Now that you’ve learned how to write a CV, it’s time to take a look at the second element of a job application!
 Read our advice on how to write a cover letter.